 Most homeowners bring in an engineer to review one area before a remodel, after storm damage, or ahead of an addition.
 The inspection price covers the written report that spells out what you’ll need to stay structurally sound.

 Engineers also create the structural drawings your builder needs.
-For most homes, those plans cost between $500 and $5,000 per sheet; new‑build designs tend to land between $2,000 and $10,000.
+For most homes, those blueprints cost between $500 and $5,000 per sheet.
+New‑build designs tend to land between $2,000 and $10,000.
 These drawings lay out every load‑bearing component so your crew has a clear roadmap.

 Commercial engineering plans cost anywhere from $5,000 to $100,000, depending on the scope of the project.